lubiah/website/src/routes/blog/content/redesigning-website/index.md

   Well, I wasn't sure whether I was going to implement this or not.

 - Moving away from Disqus comments
   I didn't want third parties to handle my comments section again.
-Well, because of privacy issues and etc.
+Well, because of privacy issues, etc.

 - and many more...